virtuosoft-dev/hcpp-webdav/README.md

 Note: It is important that the destination plugin folder name is `webdav`.

-Be sure to logout and login again to your Hestia Control Panel as the admin user or, as admin, visit Server (gear icon) -> Configure -> Plugins -> Save; the plugin will immediately start installing NodeJS depedencies in the background.
+Be sure to logout and login again to your Hestia Control Panel as the admin user or, as admin, visit Server (gear icon) -> Configure -> Plugins -> Save; the plugin will immediately start installing WebDAV depedencies in the background.

 A notification will appear under the admin user account indicating *"WebDWAV plugin has finished installing"* when complete.
 This may take awhile before the options appear in Hestia.
 You can force manual installation via: